alexiusvdt/sorting/README.md

 While perhaps not the most straightforward implementation for this project, I wanted to demonstrate knowledge of distributed systems, sorting algorithms, API usage, and interfaces/abstract Classes.

-Ratings are just personal preferences (though I wish I could rate bogo sort higher for the sheer hilarity of it):
+Ratings are just my opinion on each algorithms' speed and efficiency.
+Not all sorts below are currently implemented.

 | Algorithm       | Complexity     | Rating      |
 |-----------------|---------------|--------------|